drb162/Donuts/README.md

 Python script will print the Bitcoin value in USD for the last 10 days and plot the last 1000 when run from the command line.

+The Dockerfile contains the information used to build an docker image of the application

-A docker image of the application can also be pulled from the dockerhub repository: drb162/donuts:crypto
+The docker image of the application can be pulled from the following sources:
+Dockerhub repository: drb162/donuts:crypto
+Github packages: docker.pkg.github.com/drb162/donuts/crypto:1